moinul7002/Martailer/README.md

 ### Docker

-1. Using docker compose,
+1. Using docker compose, run

-Run `docker-compose up -d`
+`docker-compose up -d`

 2. Stop all the containers,